D.Phil. University of Bradford, UK, 2007

 Melo, Linda (2012).
 Paleobiology, funerary practices and mobility of the Late Neolithic human remains exhumed from the funerary monuments of João da Horta 1 and 2.
 (Co-supervised with Dr. Ana-Maria Silva, University of Coimbra, Portugal).

 Brydon, Rachelle (in progress).
-Research topic: tbd.
+Research topic: Migration and Mobility in Roman Spain.

 Merner, Courtney (in progress).
 Research topic: Investigating mobility using biogeochemistry at the Chalcolithic necropolis of Camino del Molino, Murcia, Spain.